wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 <pre class="snippet" data-lang="c">
 WrenLoadModuleResult myLoadModule(WrenVM* vm, const char* name) {
   WrenLoadModuleResult result = {0};
   result.source = getSourceForModule(name);
   return result;
 }
 </pre>

-The module loader is only be called once for any given module name.
+The module loader is only called once for any given module name.
 Wren caches the result internally so subsequent imports of the same module use the previously loaded code.